jamesbrandecon/FKRB.jl/README.md

 # FKRB.jl

-This repo implements the method introduced by Fox, Kim, Ryan, and Bajari (2009) (FKRB) for estimating random coefficient mixed logit demand models.
+This repo implement a simple version of the method introduced by [Fox, Kim, Ryan, and Bajari (2009)](https://onlinelibrary.wiley.com/doi/abs/10.3982/QE49) (FKRB) for estimating random coefficient mixed logit demand models with market-level data.
 This approach allows us to estimate the distribution of consumer preferences nonparametrically and through a simple elastic net regression, thereby avoiding some of the convergence and speed issues with empirical estimation of random coefficient models.
-The package is barebones, but it allows you to do the following with just a few lines of code:
+The code is bare bones for now, but it allows you to do the following with just a few lines of code:

 - Estimate a random coefficient logit model
 - Run a bootstrap to get standard errors on the resulting model estimates (i.e., estimated weights, conditional on the grid)
-- Calculate price elasticities at existing prices (todo: allow for counterfactual prices)
+- Calculate price elasticities at existing prices (easy todo: allow for counterfactual prices)
 - Plot the (nonparametric) distribution of random coefficients

 Currently, I've only implemented the FKRB approach for market-level data.
 My goal is to have an API which is familiar and relatively consistent across [FRAC.jl](github.com/jamesbrandecon/FRAC.jl), [NPDemand.jl](github.com/jamesbrandecon/NPDemand.jl), and any other code I share for demand estimation, so that multiple packages can be tested quickly and eventually the packages can be merged together.
+PRs welcome -- without them, updates will be very slow.

 ## Installation
 Install from Github: